 We believe that the most attractive aspect of our theory is that it provides a unified framework for thinking about two quite distinct-and at first glance, unrelated-branches of empirical research: the body of work in market microstructure which seeks to relate measures of liquidity and trading volume to expected returns; and the corporate-finance literature on equity offerings and subsequent stock returns.
-More specifically, the theory can shed light on these more narrowly-defined topics within these two broad areas: i) time-variation in firm-level liquidity and stock returns; ii) commonality in liquidity across firms and its link to aggregate stock returns; iii) the firm-level new issues puzzle; and iv) economy-wide hot issue markets.
+Indeed, the theory can shed light on several more narrowly-defined topics within these two broad areas: i) time-variation in firm-level liquidity and stock returns; ii) the behavior of Internet stocks during that sector's boom; iii) commonality in liquidity across firms and its link to aggregate stock returns; iv) the firm-level new issues puzzle; and v) economy-wide hot issue markets.